The study rooms that have been closed until now will reopen for students in the Historic Building.

 This service may be suspended in the event of changes to public health regulations imposed by the government.

-Due to the current pandemic situation, the government has imposed a curfew on the entire French population.
+Due to the pandemic, the government has imposed a curfew on the entire French population.
 All residents must be home by 6:00 p.m. starting Saturday, January 16, 2021.
-Please see below for how the curfew affects the Faculty’s hours of operation.
+See below for information on how the curfew will affect the Faculty’s hours of operation.

 Opening of the premises

-The Faculty’s facilities in Montpellier (the historic campus and the Arnaud de Villeneuve campus) and Nîmes will close at 6:00 p.m.
+The Faculty's facilities in Montpellier (the historic site and the Arnaud de Villeneuve campus) and Nîmes will close at 6:00 p.m.
 Faculty members must leave the premises by 5:30 p.m.

 Please note that the Jardin des Plantes also closes at 5: 30 p.m.